EkaterinaO/Bifurcation-research/README.md

 About the model:

-In the case of duopoly there are only two fi rms F1  and F2  on the market in the same industry, with output q1 = x(t)  and q2 = y(t) , respectively.
-For the equations there are some logical conditions, such as с1 > 0 ,с2 > 0, х > 0,у >0
+In the case of duopoly there are only two firms F1  and F2  on the market in the same industry, with output q1 = x(t)  and q2 = y(t) , respectively.
+For the equations there are some logical conditions, such as с1 > 0 ,с2 > 0, х > 0,у >0.

 Source: Agliari A., Gardini L. and Puu T. 2000.
 The dynamics of a triopoly game.
 Chaos, Solitons and Fractals, Vol. 11, 2531\[Dash]2560